Policies, Procedures and Resources

 Departmental or Program

-The departmental or program representatives in the Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion and in no case shall these representatives be appointed by the departmental, program or decanal administration.
-The members of the Grievance Pool shall be selected so that no member is involved in a disproportionate number of grievances.
+The departmental or program representatives in the Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion.
+In no case shall these representatives be appointed by the departmental, program or decanal administration.
 If deemed appropriate, the Departmental or Program Grievance Pool may also serve as the Departmental or Program Academic Integrity Pool.

 Decanal

 The college or school Grievance Pool shall include two representatives, as appropriate, from each department or program: one faculty member and one graduate student.
-The departmental and program representatives in the Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion and in no case shall these representatives be appointed by the departmental, program or decanal administration.
-The members of the Grievance Pool shall be selected so that no member is involved in a disproportionate number of grievances.
+The departmental and program representatives in the Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion.
+In no case shall these representatives be appointed by the departmental, program or decanal administration.
 If deemed appropriate, the Decanal Grievance Pool may also serve as the Decanal Academic Integrity Pool.

 Graduate School

-The departmental representatives comprising the Graduate School Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion and in no case shall these representatives be appointed by the departmental, program or decanal administration.
-The members of the Grievance Pool shall be selected so that no member is involved in a disproportionate number of grievances.
+The departmental representatives comprising the Graduate School Grievance Pool shall be selected by the respective faculty and student constituencies in an appropriate democratic fashion.
+In no case shall these representatives be appointed by the departmental, program or decanal administration.
 If deemed appropriate, the Graduate School Grievance Pool may also serve as the Graduate School Academic Integrity Pool.

 Amended policies promulgated by President John B. Simpson, 26 June 2008.
 Effective 25 Aug.
 2008.